Aryepiglottic fold

 The aryepiglottic folds are triangular folds of mucous membrane of the larynx.
 They enclose ligamentous and muscular fibres.
 They extend from the lateral borders of the epiglottis to the arytenoid cartilages, hence the name 'aryepiglottic'.
 They contain the aryepiglottic muscles and form the upper borders of the quadrangular membrane.
 They have a role in growling as a form of phonation.
 They may be narrowed and cause stridor, or be shortened and cause laryngomalacia.

 Structure

 The aryepiglottic folds are triangular.
 They are narrow in front, wide behind, and slope obliquely downward and backward.
 They originate from the lateral borders of the epiglottis.
 They insert into the arytenoid cartilages.

 In front, they are bounded by the epiglottis.
 Behind, they are bounded by the apices of the arytenoid cartilages, the corniculate cartilages, and the interarytenoid notch.
-Within the posterior part of each aryepiglottic fold exists a cuneiform cartilage which forms whitish prominence, the cuneiform tubercle.
+Within the posterior part of each aryepiglottic fold exists a cuneiform cartilage which forms a whitish prominence, the cuneiform tubercle.

 The aryepiglottic folds contain the aryepiglottic muscles.
 They form the upper borders of the quadrangular membrane, and the lateral borders of the laryngeal inlet.